cjerryc/WorldHappinessReport-Data-Analysis-and-Insights/README.md

 We aim to answer two main questions:
 - **Primary**: Do certain features contribute more greatly to higher happiness scores or rankings?
 - **Secondary**: Does the surveyed rating of a predictor affect other predictors?
+Within this data, we could also derive predicted happiness scores of hypothetical countries, depending on a collection of features.

 With this, we explore how predictor interactions can be used to derive happiness scores for hypothetical countries.

+This data [1] was collected by the Gallup World Poll from over 150 countries, using representative surveys of about 1,000 respondents per country.
+Surveys are done via face-to-face interviews or telephone calls, depending on the country's infrastructure [2]

 ---